 Each research postgraduate (RPg) student will be assigned a thesis supervisor who oversees the student’s research.
-Both the thesis supervisor and the student are expected to actively involve in the thesis research process.
+Both the thesis supervisor and the student are expected to be actively involved in the thesis research process.
 The establishment and maintenance of good relationship between the thesis supervisor and the student are founded on mutual respect and open communication.
 In addition, to ensure the quality of thesis research and to enhance the learning experience of RPg students, a Thesis Supervision Committee will be established for each student.

 Please refer to the “Guide on Thesis Supervision” for details.